Ribbonlength of families of folded ribbon knots: Acknowledgments

+We give thanks to the referee for their helpful comments which have greatly improved the quality of the paper.
+In addition, we wish to thank Jason Cantarella for his insights and acting as a sounding board for many of our proofs.
+The first author also thanks Colin Adams for clarifying the difference between the planar stick index and projection stick index.

-The first author's research has been funded over many summers by Lenfest Grants from Washington \& Lee University, most recently in 2018, 2019, and 2020.
+Denne's research has been funded over many summers by Lenfest Grants from Washington \& Lee University, most recently in 2018, 2019, and 2020.
 The research completed by Meehan in Fall 2011 was funded by the Center for Women in Mathematics at Smith College (NSF grant DMS 0611020).
 The research completed by Haden and Larsen in Summer 2020 was funded by Washington \& Lee's Summer Research Scholars program.

 The work on folded ribbon knots has been developed with Denne's undergraduate students over many years.
 We all wish to thank the students who have contributed to our understanding of folded ribbon knots. \begin{compactitem} \item Shivani Aryal and Shorena Kalandarishvili: funded by Smith College's 2009 Summer Undergraduate Research Fellowship program. \item Eleanor Conley and Rebecca Terry: funded by the Center for Women in Mathematics at Smith College Fall 2011, which was funded by NSF grant DMS 0611020. \item Mary Kamp and Catherine (Xichen) Zhu: funded by 2015 Washington \& Lee Summer Research Scholars program. \item Corinne Joireman and Allison Young: funded by 2018 W\&L Summer Research Scholars program. \end{compactitem}